ytazz/vnoid/choreography_using_choreonoid.md

 - Play motion in physics simulation

 Select World in the item view, and in the menu bar, select File->New->AIST Simulator.
+The simulator item is responsible of performing main computation of physics simulation.

 Next, select HRP-4C in the item view, and in the menu bar, select File->New->BodyMotionController.
 Furthermore, drag the PoseSeq item and drop it to the BodyMotionController.